 Outcomes and CPD

-At the end of the course students will be able to work as a professional acupuncturists having developed and gained knowledge, practical skills and practitioner awareness.
-This will enable them to take a case, make a diagnosis and then plan and carry out effective treatments for patients in a caring, professional and healing environment.
+Graduates will be able to work as professional acupuncturists having developed and gained knowledge, practical skills and practitioner awareness.
+This will enable them to take a case, make a diagnosis and then plan and carry out effective acupuncture treatments whilst observing all relevant legal and safety issues.